Harry and Meghan speak out about royal family split in interview | DW | 08.03.2021

 How has the Royal family reacted?

-Queen Elizabeth II, Harry's grandmother, gave a televised address on Sunday, hours before the interview was aired.
-In a pre-recorded message from London, the British monarch talked about the importance of "dedication to duty" in an address to mark Commonwealth Day.
+Hours before the interview was aired, Queen Elizabeth II, Harry's grandmother, gave a televised address on Sunday.
+In an address to mark Commonwealth Day, the British monarch talked about the importance of "dedication to duty."

 "Whilst experiences of the last year have been different across the commonwealth, stirring examples of courage, commitment and selfless dedication to duty have been demonstrated in every commonwealth nation and territory," she said.